 Venice is a unique place primarily because of the origin of the city.
-Venice is built on preexisting marshy islands by refugees needing to escape to attacks of the barbarians.
+Venice is built on preexisting marshy islands by refugees needing to escape to the vicious attacks of the barbarians.

-These islands have become a fascinating attraction for hundreds of thousands of visitors it brings in each year.
-Water that appears inviting enough to swim in, until I discovered the water died regularly with green coloring.
+The islands are a fascinating attraction that drive hundreds of thousands of visitors each year.
+The water in the canals appear inviting enough to swim in, until I discovered the water is died regularly with green coloring.

-The winter is an ideal time to visit Venice because the tourists dwindle out and the Christmas lights come on.
+The winter is an ideal time to visit Venice because the number of visitors dwindle and the Christmas lights come on.
 Now that it is the beginning of December, the crowds of Venice have died down dramatically.
 The markets, streets, Campos, and piazzas are all much quieter now than they are during the high tourist seasons of May through September.

 The Christmas tree near San Marco Plazza stands tall, appearing as if it were giant snowballs stacked on one another.
-Visitors of Venice pose with selfie sticks beside the tree and couples admire the large tree in celebration of Christmas in Venice, Italy.
+Visitors pose with selfie sticks beside the tree and couples admire the large tree in celebration of Christmas in Venice, Italy.

 There are no cars on the roads because boats are the main mode of public transportation, which is an extremely odd experience for me.
 In fact, there is no other way to get to Venice other than by boat.
 I took a boat taxi to other islands, just like I would take the Subway in New York City.

 Every couple of blocks there is a bridge with boats whizzing underneath it.
 Eclectic shops line on each side of the street.
 Book making is a common craft in Italy.
 The handmade bookshops have the intense aroma of new leather.
 As someone who has made her own books before I am impressed at the attention to detail these bookmakers put into their products.
 If you are looking for the perfect Christmas present for your friends or for yourself, a handwoven leather bound book made in Venice is an excellent choice.
 Rest assured, these books are of the highest-quality.